fiona2550/Full-Stack-/02_trivia_api/backend/README.md

 }
 POST /questions/search Fetches all questions where a substring matches the search term (not case-sensitive)

--Request body: {searchTerm:string}
+- Request body: {searchTerm:string}
--Example response:
+- Example response:
 {
   "current_category": null,
   "questions": [